torchbox/wagtail-bynder/README.md

 In most cases, `JPG` will probably the best option.
 But, for fine art images with lots of uniform colour and sharp edges, `PNG` might be a better fit.

-Once configured, URLs for the new derivative should appear in under `"thumbnails"` in the API representation for image assets, like so:
+Once configured, URLs for the new derivative should appear under `"thumbnails"` in the API representation for image assets, like so:

 ```json
 "thumbnails": {